 Grilled.
 Fried.
 Smoked?
 Yes.
 Smoked burgers are incredible.
 You’ll never go back to cooking burgers on the grill once you learn how easy smoking burgers can be.
 You won’t believe how insanely delicious these burgers are.
 These burgers give you that perfect charred flavor while remaining moist.

-Finally, we have other cuts of meat, and even a side dish, that don’t fall into the main categories we think of when we think of smoking meats.
+Finally, we have other cuts of meat, that don’t fall into the main categories we think of when we think of smoking meats.

 While these may not get as much love as beef, pork, and chicken, they’re still well within their rights to be included in the best meats to smoke.